 While analytical skills are required for many types of jobs, in this article we focus on data-related job roles and the types of analytics skills questions you might want to ask of candidates for data science, data engineering, data analyst and machine learning roles.

-10 Analytical Interview Questions for Data Science Roles
+10 Analytical Questions in Interviews for Data Science Roles

 Analytics skills are part and parcel of the data science process.
 Anyone working on a data science or advanced analytics team must demonstrate intellectual curiosity, comfort with uncertainty and an ability to apply rational critical thinking to solve problems.